FE571 Quantitative Hedge Fund Strategies

 Course Objectives

-This course aims to introduce students to different hedge fund strategies and the application of financial engineering techniques in the pursuit of non-traditional returns.
-It also helps students to understand the technical requirements of developing a quantitative trading program.
+This course seeks to introduce students to different hedge fund strategies and the application of financial engineering techniques in the pursuit of non-traditional returns.
+Students will also learn about the technical requirements of developing a quantitative investment strategy.
 This course is designed for graduate students in the Financial Engineering program at the School of Systems and Enterprises.

 By the end of the course, students will be able to: